flythereddflagg/lpfgopt/README.md

 ## Installation

 You can install the lite versions via pip or using the setup.py in the down load.
 Instructions are shown below.
+**System requirements for installation from source using these instructions:**
+ - Python 2.7
+ - Numpy
+ - Nose

 ### Python Installation: